Corruption biggest challenge: president

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: President Dr Arif Alvi in his maiden address to joint sitting of the parliament on Monday maintained that accountability institutions must be strengthened in order to control the rampant corruption, which is the biggest challenge faced by the government.
+ISLAMABAD: President Dr Arif Alvi in his maiden address to joint sitting of the Parliament on Monday maintained that accountability institutions must be strengthened in order to control rampant corruption, which is the biggest challenge faced by the government.

 “In my view, the concept of New Pakistan lies in promoting simplicity, discontinuation of unnecessary protocols and a corruption-free system.
 We should keep in mind that we are a nation which is under the burden of debt,” he said.